Moment of reckoning for English football ownership?

 Premier League policy chief Helen MacNamara, who is also appearing in front of MPs, will no doubt be asked if the clubs who so fiercely opposed Crouch's idea of an independent regulator have now grudgingly accepted something needs to change.

-That could include a human rights component being incorporating into its owners and directors test, as demanded by Amnesty, as the league conducts its own review of its regulations - and whether owners should be mandated to engage with the media and fans in the interests of accountability and transparency.
+That could include a human rights component being incorporated into its owners and directors test, as demanded by Amnesty, as the league conducts its own review of its regulations - and whether owners should be mandated to engage with the media and fans in the interests of accountability and transparency.

 Football - when challenged over its sustainability and governance - has proved resistant to change and outside interference.
 Even after the Super League controversy, the FA pushed back against an independent regulator, its chair Debbie Hewitt insisting it could be trusted to take on the role.